 Active Duty Military and Spouses

-Any active duty military personnel or the spouse of a person who is active duty military with South Dakota as their home of record is considered to have met the provisions of SDCL 23-7-7.5 (SDCL 23-7-7.5).
-For military personnel that possess a regular concealed carry permit that expires while the holder is deployed outside of the holder's state of residence, the holder may complete the following application form (click here) and have their unit commander or commanding officer attest to the identity of the holder.
-The application form and required accompanying documents are then mailed to the sheriff of the county of the holder's residence for the background.
+Any active duty military personnel or the spouse of a person who is active duty military with South Dakota as their home of record is considered to have met the residency requirements under SDCL 23-7-7.1 (6) (See also SDCL 23-7-7.5).
+For military personnel that possess a regular concealed carry permit that expires while the holder is deployed outside of the holder's state of residence, the holder may complete the following application form (click here) and have his or her unit commander or commanding officer attest to the identity of the holder.
+The application form and required accompanying documents are then mailed to the sheriff of the county of the holder's residence in South Dakota for the background check.
 If approved, the temporary permit will be forwarded to the military member (SDCL 23-7-8.12).

 Exceptions for carrying concealed

-The permit is valid throughout South Dakota except in any licensed on-sale malt beverage or alcoholic beverage establishment that derives over one-half of its total income from the sale of malt or alcoholic beverages (SDCL 23-7-8.1); any county courthouse as defined in SDCL 22-14-22; or any elementary or secondary schools (SDCL 13-32-7).
+Concealed carry is valid throughout South Dakota, except in any licensed on-sale malt beverage or alcoholic beverage establishment that derives over one-half of its total income from the sale of malt or alcoholic beverages (SDCL 23-7-70); any county courthouse or state capitol as defined in SDCL 22-14-22, except as provided in SDCL 22-14-24; or any public elementary or secondary schools (SDCL 13-32-7).
 The permit is not transferable from one person to another (SDCL 23-7-8.3).

 Law Enforcement Officers Safety Act

-The Law Enforcement Officers Safety Act (LEOSA) of 2004 amended the Federal criminal code to authorize qualified law enforcement officers or qualified retired law enforcement officers carrying the photographic identification issued by their governmental agency, notwithstanding any other provision of the law of any State or political subdivision thereof, to carry a concealed firearm.
-The federal law provides that such authorization shall not supersede State laws that: (1) permit private entities to prohibit the possession of concealed firearms on their property; or (2) prohibit the possession of firearms on State or local government property.
-The law also excludes from the definition of "firearm" any machine gun, firearm silencer, or destructive device.
+The Law Enforcement Officers Safety Act (LEOSA) of 2004 amended the federal law to authorize qualified law enforcement officers or qualified retired law enforcement officers who carry photographic identification issued by their governmental agency, notwithstanding any other provision of law to carry a concealed firearm.
+The federal law provides this authorization shall not supersede state laws that: (1) permit private entities to prohibit the possession of concealed firearms on their property; or (2) prohibit the possession of firearms on state or local government property.
+The law also excludes any machine gun, firearm silencer, or destructive device from the definition of "firearm".
 Click here to view the Enrolled Act.

-The LEOSA was amended in 2010 to extend the coverage to include law enforcement officers of Amtrak Police, Federal Reserve Police and law enforcement officers of the executive branch of the Federal Government, along with military law enforcement personnel.
-The aggregate years for retired officers was reduced from fifteen to ten.
+The LEOSA was amended in 2010 to extend the coverage to include law enforcement officers of Amtrak Police, Federal Reserve Police and law enforcement officers of the executive branch of the federal government, along with military law enforcement personnel.
+The aggregate years retired officers was reduced from fifteen to ten.
 Click here to view the 2010 amendment.